MrDuartePT/hyprland-dotfiles/README.md

 ## Notes

-For Fix screen recording on OBS add this enviroment LIBVA_DRIVER_NAME on the hyp and hyp-nvidia (you can use my settings if you have AMD+NVIDIA Laptop):
+For Fix Recording on OBS add this enviroment LIBVA_DRIVER_NAME on the hyp and hyp-nvidia (you can use my settings if you have AMD+NVIDIA Laptop):
+- For AMD+NVIDIA: LIBVA_DRIVER_NAME="radeonsi;vdpau;nvidia"
+- For NVIDIA dGPU MODE: LIBVA_DRIVER_NAME="vdpau;nvidia"
- - For AMD: export LIBVA_DRIVER_NAME="radeonsi;vdpau;nvidia"
+- For AMD iGPU & dGPU: export LIBVA_DRIVER_NAME="radeonsi"
- - For intel:
+- For Intel+Nvidia:
    - libva-intel-driver: LIBVA_DRIVER_NAME="i965;vdpau;nvidia"
    - intel-media-driver: LIBVA_DRIVER_NAME="iHD;vdpau;nvidia"
- - Only NVIDIA: LIBVA_DRIVER_NAME="vdpau;nvidia"
+- For Intel+AMD*:
+   - libva-intel-driver: LIBVA_DRIVER_NAME="i965;radeonsi"
+   - intel-media-driver: LIBVA_DRIVER_NAME="iHD;radeonsi"

+*very strange configuration but exist

 [^1]: Both script need to be in $HOME/.local/bin and .zprofile in the $HOME directory (only works with zsh sheel):